irtazaakram/coursesapi/docs/index.rst

-.. coursesapi documentation top level file, created by sphinx-quickstart on Thu Apr 13 06:28:55 2023.
+.. coursesapi documentation top level file, created by sphinx-quickstart on Thu Apr 13 12:47:00 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 coursesapi
 ==========

-Django REST Api to list/filter edx courses
+One-line description for README and other doc files.

 Contents: